anaslak410/Lenser/src/Plan.md

 * clear button to clear name field?
 * what should be price limit
 * how to load costlists, by searching names or listing available ones
-* buyers are specified right?
+* buyers are specified right? yes
+* limitations for DB
 * law of no null ?
 * should tables be unique
 * can you delete buyers? what will happen to bags with the deleted buyers name
 * what information do you want about buyers
+* what should button names be
+* should buyer balance change automatically?
 - - - -
 ## Database design:
 ### notes: